AP: UN workers accused of fraud, theft in handling Yemen aid

 "The Office of Internal Oversight Services is currently investigating all concerns raised," he said.
 "We must respect the confidentiality of this process and are unable go into details on specific concerns."

+Zagaria, a 20-year WHO employee, arrived in Yemen in December 2016, after a four-year stint in the Philippines.
+He had earned widespread acclaim for his handling of the agency's response to Typhoon Haiyan in November 2013.

+Because of his work during the typhoon, Zagaria seemed the perfect person to lead the agency's humanitarian efforts in Yemen, a massive operation, providing support for more than 1,700 hospitals and health centers around the country.

-Four current and former workers said the WHO's Yemen office under Zagaria was riddled with corruption and nepotism.
+But from the beginning, six current and former workers said, the WHO's Yemen office under Zagaria was riddled with corruption and nepotism.

-Zagaria brought in junior staffers who worked with him in the Philippines and promoted them to high-salary posts though they were unqualified, three individuals said.
+Zagaria brought in junior staffers who worked with him in the Philippines and promoted them to high-salary posts that they were not qualified for, three individuals said.

 Two of them — a Filipino university student and a former intern — were given senior posts, but their only role was to take care of Zagaria's dog, two of the officials said.